Skip to main content

 Attach billing only when the work is real

-After the starter grant is exhausted, activate Pay As You Go or move directly to a commit plan.
+Activate Pay As You Go or move directly to a commit plan when the workflow is ready for paid usage.

 Billing states